ymuuuu/MainBlog/src/content/posts/Advanced Frida Detection Bypass ( Anti-Frida )/index.md

 }
 >
 >
-> A: This code **does NOT bypass** the checksum check!
-It only **LOGS** when [libc.so](http://libc.so/) is being accessed.
+> A: This code **does NOT bypass** the checksum check It only **LOGS** when [libc.so](http://libc.so/) is being accessed.
 The backtrace shows the call chain - used for debugging/analysis to understand how the check works.
 >

 **Q: How did removing [libc.so](http://libc.so/) from maps bypass the checksum?**

-> A: The checksum code relies on /proc/self/maps to find libc.so!
-By removing or renaming libc.so entries in the fake maps file:
+> A: The checksum code relies on /proc/self/maps to find libc.so By removing or renaming libc.so entries in the fake maps file:
 >
 > - The code can't find where libc is in memory
 > - It can't get the file path to read from disk
-> - **The check effectively becomes a no-op!**
+> - **The check effectively becomes a no-op**

 ## The Bypass

 ### Strategy

-**Same fake maps file** used for Check 2, but also remove/rename `libc.so` entries!
+**Same fake maps file** used for Check 2, but also remove/rename `libc.so` entries

 ### Why This Works